 - Uncover vents blocked by plants, soil or pest barriers, and clear the subfloor area of obstructions.

 - Install a ground moisture barrier (thick polythene sheeting) on the ground under your house.
 This keeps the moisture in the ground and stops the air under the floor from getting damp.
 New Zealand Standard NZS4246 has detailed instructions on how to do this.

 If you’re not sure about any of these actions, talk to a qualified builder.

-- Look for leaks in wall and roof claddings and flashings.
+- Look for leaks in wall and roof cladding and flashings.

-- Check plumbing pipes and services for leaks, and for moisture getting into walls or floors near showers and baths.
+- Check plumbing pipes and services for leaks and moisture getting into walls or floors near showers and baths.
 Leaks like these are often hidden and can go unnoticed.

-- Measuring the moisture content in your home is often the easiest way of finding hidden leaks - talk to a qualified building surveyor who is experienced in non-invasive moisture measurement techniques.
+Measuring the moisture content of your home's materials is often the easiest way of finding hidden leaks.
+Talk to a registered or accredited building surveyor who is experienced in non-invasive moisture measurement techniques.

-If your house has been recently built or renovated, there’s probably excess moisture in some of the construction materials that needs to dry out.
-This may take a few months, but you can speed up the process with heating and ventilation.
+If your house is new or recently renovated, there’s probably excess moisture in some of the construction materials that needs to dry out.
+This may take a few months but you can speed up the process with heating and ventilation.

 Find out if your home is warm, dry and healthy